JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/your-first-spring-application/creating-spring-controller/index.md

   }
 ```

 7) Now run your application again.
-At the root you should still see _Hello World from Spring Boot_ because the `RequestMapping` is _/_ indicating root.
-However if you now type in `localhost:8080/goodbye`, you should see _Goodbye from Spring Boot_.
+At the root you should still see _Hello World from Spring Boot_ because the `@RequestMapping` is _/_ indicating root.
+However, if you now type in `localhost:8080/goodbye`, you should see _Goodbye from Spring Boot_.

 That's it!
 You're done, congratulations on creating your first Spring Application and serving some text in the browser!
 In the next section we'll create a test for our application.